Cabernet Franc

 What to expect: Only recently has Chile started to offer single-varietal Cabernet Franc wines.
 Before, the wines had always been blended into Chile’s ubiquitous Bordeaux blend.

-Chile itself is quite warm and sunny but due to the induction effect Pacific Ocean breezes being sucked in towards the Andes Mountains, Chilean wines maintain freshness and elegance.
+Chile itself is quite warm and sunny, but due to the induction effect of Pacific Ocean breezes being sucked in towards the Andes Mountains, Chilean wines maintain freshness and elegance.
 That said, the Colchagua Valley is farther inland and offers a riper style of Cabernet Franc.

-Colchagua Valley: A great example of Colchagua Chilean Cabernet Franc will have bolder aromas of black cherry, milk chocolate, and green peppercorn.
-The taste will burst with an initial bolt of acidity and juicy berry fruit that is smoothed out on the finish with baking spice-like flavors from oak aging.
+Colchagua Valley: A great example of Colchagua Chilean Cabernet Franc will have bolder black cherry, milk chocolate, and green peppercorn aromas.
+The taste will burst with an initial bolt of acidity, and juicy berry fruit will be smoothed out on the finish with baking spice-like flavors from oak aging.
 Tannins taste moderately high but ripe.
 Expect to spend $25-$35 for a great example.

 pyrazine-wine-flavors-bell-pepper